edanaher/scry/README.md

 At least, if you're using Postgres and foreign keys for joins, and can deal with some rough edges.
 Otherwise, it's not that tool.
 Yet.

+## Status

+This is just out of proof-of-concept; it seems useful, but is still very much in "get it done quick before I lose interest" mode.
+So the code is all in one file, arranged in ways that Make Sense to Me, and probably has a bunch of poorly-named and redundant code.
+Enter at your own risk.

 ## Installation

 If you have Postgres headers installed, `python3 -m pip install git+https://github.com/edanaher/scry` should do the trick.